 To protect the app from potentially destructive consequences of a schema violation, you can implement an anti-corruption layer that will process the data retrieved from the server and make sure that it is structured according to the expected schema.
 You can track these non-fatal errors using the same tools that report crashes.
 Although the app won't crash due to non-fatal errors, you should still report them as high-severity issues.

-Track other mobile app metrics
+Track other mobile app performance metrics

-There are a variety of other mobile app metrics that a developer should track.
+There are a variety of other mobile app performance metrics that a developer should track.
 Here are a few examples:

 Unpredictable errors.
 Errors that don't lead to app crashes are difficult to track.
 If you're lucky, users will describe their experience when they give your app feedback -- but don't count on it.